Interior Design

 - Transferable:CSU

 This introductory survey course addresses various aspects of the interior design industry and profession.
 It includes the study and application of design principles and elements; influences of historical, cultural, and functional design factors; the selection and arrangement of interior furnishings and materials; and an overview of career options in interior design.
-Field trips may be required.
+Sustainability impact is emphasized throughout the content.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes